fpaschos/simple-bank-system/README.md

 - [Scala Times](https://scalatimes.com/)
 The feed of the average scala developer.

-Also, if you follow the code in various places you will find comments with more noteworthy references.
+Also, if you follow the code in various places you will find comments with more references.